-7.7 Definition of End of Study
+7.8 Definition of End of Study

 The end of study is defined as the date of the last electronic data download (from either central registries (NHS Digital) or from a participating GP practice.
 For the primary comparison, data will be sought at 2.5 years after randomization.
-For the secondary outcome further data will be sought at 5 years after randomization.
+For the secondary outcome of mean times with AF, further data will be sought at 5 years after randomization.
 However it is intended to continue to request longer-term data from NHS Digital (for up to 25 years after randomization) in order to undertake longer-term exploratory assessments of the clinical impact of allocation to screening (see Section 8.4).